-Chamber Macbeth is based on Shakespeare’s Macbeth, with live brass trio, live vocal score and using a loop station (which digitally records and plays back sound samples onstage, and will be used to create a multilayered live sound score).
-It has a cast of 10 performers who work vocally, physically and with text and includes a brass trio made up of two trumpets and a French horn.
-All of the music is original and composed by Aaron Priskorn who is one of the trumpet players in the trio.
+Chamber Macbeth was based on Shakespeare’s Macbeth, with live brass trio, live vocal score and using a loop station (which digitally records and plays back sound samples onstage, and was used to create a multilayered live sound score).
+It had a cast of 10 performers who worked vocally, physically and with text and included a brass trio made up of two trumpets and a French horn.
+All of the music was original and composed by Aaron Priskorn who was one of the trumpet players in the trio.

 Cast: Maria Leigh, Alex Lyndon, Ryan Marchand, Sabrina De Mio, Matthew DePasquale, Aaron Priskorn, Stephanie Rickard, Sam Ritchie, Soren Santos, Maura Tang, Graham Taylor.

 Directed by Megan Finlay, Lighting by Peter Papadopoulos, Set by Joan Howard, Costumes by Silvanne Park, Assistant director: James Mayagoitia, Front of House: Gillian Heitman.

 The final Chamber Macbeth was a project that was in development for 3 years.
 We worked on various aspects of it and had work in progress showings, both small ones for friends and family and a staged 50 min version as part of the San Francisco Fringe festival called Macbeth-limited edition.
 The length of development made it hard to maintain energy at times, but did eventually lead to securing funding from the San Francisco Arts Commission to create the final version Chamber Macbeth.

 Sometimes it takes a lie to catch a liar.